• Skip to main content

 A child of any age can choose onlooker play if it suits them best in a context.
 The child in the video is playing!

-In the above video, the incredible developmental value of onlooker play is clear– look at her face!
+In this video, the incredible developmental value of onlooker play is clear – look at her face!

 Children with special needs, play!
 Children with limited movement, play!
 Children who are shy to join in, play!
 Children who don’t like grocery shopping, play!